g-soulie/UF-yuml/README.md

 <b> Acknowledgement </b>

-99.9% of the work is from the yuml API
+Thanks yuml API for their amazing work !